-Hollande was critical of Merkel’s insistence on budget consolidation while running for president last year but has adopted a more conciliatory tone since assuming office, to the chagrin of many in his party.
+Hollande was critical of Merkel’s insistence on budget consolidation during the election campaign, but he has adopted a more conciliatory tone — to the chagrin of many in his party.

-“France must be able to fight against the European right’s point of view,” National Assembly speaker Claude Bartolone told Le Monde newspaper in an interview that was published on Thursday.
-“Austerity alone could condemn the beautiful idea that is Europe rather than save it,” he added.
+“France must be able to fight against the European right’s point of view,” National Assembly speaker Claude Bartolone tells Le Monde newspaper.
+“Austerity alone could condemn the beautiful idea that is Europe rather than save it.”

 Some in Hollande’s cabinet agree.
-Industry minister Arnaud Montebourg, an anti-globalist who ran to Hollande’s left in the party’s 2011 primary election, told the same newspaper earlier this month that the president’s budgetary “rigor” was leading the country “collectively into a recessionary spiral.”
+Industry Minister Arnaud Montebourg, an anti-globalist who ran to Hollande’s left in the party’s 2011 primary, told Le Monde earlier this month that the president’s budget “rigor” was leading the country “collectively into a recessionary spiral.”

 “What is the point of fiscal consolidation if the economy goes to the dogs?”
 Montebourg wondered.
 “Budget discipline is one thing.
 Cutting to death is another.”

-Benoît Hamon, a junior social economy minister, complained to Le Parisien newspaper, “Germany is demanding we sprint at a time when France needs to get its breath back.”
+Benoît Hamon, a junior social economy minister, complains to Le Parisien newspaper, “Germany is demanding we sprint at a time when France needs to get its breath back.”

 Samsom may agree but will have to defy his own party.
-He recognizes that many liberal voters are already dissatisfied with the coalition.
-If he forces Rutte’s party to make another concession to the left, rightwingers might revolt while neither ruling party stands to benefit from new elections.
-Polls suggest that Geert Wilders’ nationalist Freedom Party could surpass the liberals while the far-left Socialists would likely prevent Samsom from winning a plurality of the seats in parliament instead.
+He recognizes that many liberal voters are already fed up with the coalition.
+If he forces Rutte’s party to make another concession to the left, rightwingers may revolt while neither ruling party stands to benefit from new elections.
+Polls suggest that Geert Wilders’ nationalist Freedom Party could surpass the liberals while the far-left Socialists would prevent Samsom from winning a plurality of the seats in parliament.